maikeldotuk/restTest/README.md

-# restTest
+# RestTest
-This is the **RestAPI behind www.maikel.uk**
+This is the **Rest API behind www.maikel.uk**
-I can't share it because my password is on it.

-For now the Angular UI and the REST API are here in a single thing.
-But it won't be like that for long.
-As once I add routing to the Angular website it'll be incompatible with this.
-I think.

-UPDATE:
-Now I can share it because I've learnt how to use require('myPass'), put my files in a different file and configure .gitignore to not share them.
-Yay!

-So now this repo is public
+This API is the backend and learningCMS repo is the frontend.

+I'm working on it, it was based in an API example I found online about a todo-app.
+I'm still changing bits and improving it.